klequis/solid-router-load-functions/load-function.draft-doc.md

 ## Load Functions

-Even with smart caches, we may have waterfalls both with view logic and with lazy loaded code.
-With load functions, we can instead start fetching the data parallel to loading the route, so we can use the data as soon as possible.
-The load function is called when the Route is loaded or eagerly when links are hovered.
+Even with smart caches, we may have waterfalls with both view logic and lazy-loaded code.
+With load functions, data fetching is started parallel to loading the route, so it can be used as soon as possible.
+The load function is called when the Route is loaded, or eagerly when links are hovered.

 As its only argument, the load function is passed an object that you can use to access route information: